blockdeep/libro/src/medium/Break_Down_Complex_Functions.md

 ## Description

-Complex functions with multiple responsibilities are harder to test, understand, and maintain, increasing the risk of errors and making debugging more difficult.
+Complex functions with multiple responsibilities are harder to test, understand, and maintain; increasing the risk of errors and making debugging more difficult.

 ## What should be avoided